freester1/exalted/README.md

 # Exalted

 A map-reduce implementation for mnesia tables using GenServers.
 Tries to be as efficient as possibly by utilizing `:mnesia.first` and `:mnesia.next` to do everything in one pass.
-Benchmarks / docs soon.

 Usage and Benchmarks: